Houston Play Therapist, Laura Guerra, lpc, shares tips on growing in self understanding

 ABOUT THE AUTHOR

-Laura Guerra, LPC is a family therapist at Brittani Persha Counseling in Houston, TX.
+Laura Guerra, LPC is a play therapist at Brittani Persha Counseling in Houston, TX.
 She earned her Bachelors degree in Psychology with a minor in Sociology at The University of Texas in Austin, Texas.
 Thereafter, she moved to Denton, Texas to attend The University of North Texas where she specialized in child and adolescent counseling and earned her Masters of Science in Clinical Mental Health Counseling.
 She primarily works from a humanistic theoretical perspective known as Child Centered Play Therapy (CCPT).
 CCPT is a play-based modality that allows children to process their feelings, emotions, and thoughts in their mastered language: play!